Mengyu Ye

 ye.mengyu.s1 [at] dc.tohoku.ac.jp

-My work focuses on uncovering overlooked failure modes and validating their underlying mechanisms, with resulting publications at NeurIPS, ACL, and EMNLP.
-A central aim of my research is to develop tools and methodologies that make model capabilities more predictable, reliable, and controllable.
+My work focuses on uncovering overlooked failure modes in reasoning and its evaluation, and on validating their underlying mechanisms, with resulting publications at NeurIPS, ACL, and EMNLP.
+A central aim is to develop tools and methodologies that make both model capabilities and the metrics used to assess them more predictable, reliable, and controllable.

-I am currently extending this approach to diffusion language models, studying how post-training and inference-time algorithms shape coherence and reasoning.
+I have recently extended this evaluation-centric perspective to diffusion language models, identifying an overlooked failure mode in open-ended generation — the regime where diffusion LMs fall furthest behind autoregressive models — and tracing it to a train–inference mismatch induced by standard training objectives.
 I also explore agentic systems, applying the same experimental discipline; our deep-research agent received the Best Static Evaluation Prize in the MMU-RAG competition at NeurIPS 2025.

 news